-Those “tip of the tongue” moments are happening more often than usual.
+Those “tip of the tongue” moments happen more often.

-You may think your bad memory is due to stress or your age.
+If these things are happening to you, you may think that your bad memory is due to stress or your age.

 Or that being a scatterbrain is just the way you are.

-But it’s very possible you have an acetylcholine deficiency.
+But it’s possible that you have an acetylcholine deficiency.

-Acetylcholine is a brain chemical with a major role in the ability to learn and remember.
+Acetylcholine is a brain chemical that plays a major role in the ability to learn and remember.

 Acetylcholine Deficiency Symptoms

-Acetylcholine is the most abundant neurotransmitter in the brain.
+Acetylcholine is one of the most abundant neurotransmitters in the nervous system.

 It’s needed to turn short-term memories into long-term ones.

-If you experience symptoms like these, you may be deficient in this important neurotransmitter:
+If you experience symptoms like these, you may be deficient in acetylcholine:

-- You frequently can’t find the right word.
+- You frequently struggle to find the right word.